Cycling Col Du Portet Summer21Cycling Col Du Portet Summer21

 By Bruno BOUBIN

-“When, in a moment of intense late-night emotion, I stupidly blurted out: tomorrow, I’m riding my bike up the Col du Portet!”
+“When, in a moment of intense late-night emotion, I stupidly said: tomorrow, I’m going to climb the Col du Portet by bike!”

-You’ll need to be in good physical condition, and you’ll be able to win…
+You’ll need to be in good physical condition and be able to win…

 CYCLING NEWS